ASTM F963-17 Children’s Product Safety Standard: An Overview

 • Detachable parts

-Mechanical and physical properties have a direct impact on the design of the toy as elements must be implemented at the drawing board in order to comply with ASTM F963-17.
+Mechanical and physical properties directly impact the toy’s design, as elements must be implemented at the drawing board to comply with ASTM F963-23.

-Products that are inherently non-compliant by design simply cannot pass ASTM F963-17 testing.
+Products that are inherently non-compliant by design simply cannot pass ASTM F963-23 testing.

 Electrical safety

-Electrical safety aspects of ASTM F963-17 can impact the PCB and wiring diagrams.
+Electrical safety aspects of ASTM F963-23 can impact the PCB and wiring diagrams.
 These must be taken into consideration at the design stage of the toy.

 Small parts

-ASTM F963-17 covers requirements for small objects and small parts, which are subject to mandatory testing at a CPSC-accepted laboratory.
+ASTM F963-23 covers requirements for small objects and small parts, which are subject to mandatory testing at a CPSC-accepted laboratory.

 The small parts requirements impact, for example, beads, buttons, and plastic eyes found on plush toys.
 It also impacts parts that can be removed, broken apart, or detached by a child – which in turn can be a suffocation hazard.